meetghadiyali/e-commerce-analysis/README.md

 # E-Commerce Analysis

 * Using data to conduct **exploratory analysis** on an international e-commerce company.
-* Derived key insights from the customer databse.
+* Derived key insights from the customer database.
 * Plotted Bar, Pie, Box and Heat graphs for the analysis.
 * Used Jupyter Notebook for the analysis.
 * Data Input was a csv file.